 We encourage the reporting of any wrongdoing through internal and external whistleblowing procedures.
 These procedures also contain arrangements to ensure the protection of whistleblowers.
-During 2019 a targeted poster campaign raised awareness of the independent whistleblowing service that we provide and through the supplier code of conduct this service has been made available to our supply chain.
+All employees have access to an independent whistleblowing service and through the supplier code of conduct this service has been made available to our supply chain.